tvdboom/ATOM/README.md

 	Minimum value of the Pearson correlation cofficient to identify correlated features.
 * **fit(models=None, metric=None, successive_halving=False, skip_steps=0, max_iter=15, max_time=np.inf, eps=1e-08, batch_size=1, init_points=5, plot_bo=False, cv=3, bagging=None)**
 Fit class to the selected models.
 The optimal hyperparameters per model are selectred using a Bayesian Optimization algorithm with gaussian process as kernel.
 The resulting score of each step of the BO is either computed by cross-validation on the complete training set or by creating a validation set from the training set.
 This process will create some minimal leakage but ensures a maximal use of the provided data.
 The test set, however, does not contain any leakage and will be used to determine the final score of every model.
 After this process, you can choose to test the robustness of the model selecting bootstrapped samples of the training set on which to fit and test (again on the test set) the model, providing a distribution of the models' performance.
-	+ models: string or list of strings, optional (default=None)
+	+ models: string or list of strings
  	List of models to fit on the data.
-If None, all models are chosen.
+If 'all', all available models are used.
 Possible values are (case insensitive):
 		- 'GNB' for Gaussian Naïve Bayes (no hyperparameter tuning)
 		- 'MNB' for Multinomial Naïve Bayes
 		- 'BNB' for Bernoulli Naïve Bayes